fal-works/p5js-templates/docs/README.md

 # Better coding experience

-This is a set of templates that help you write code and create [p5.js](https://p5js.org/) sketches comfortably.
+This is a set of GitHub template repositories for [p5.js](https://p5js.org/).
+Helps you write code and create sketches comfortably.

 Assisted by several JavaScript development tools: